anandapte9/aws-kube-cloudformation/README.md

 Now lets get onto how you can run this for yourself -

 - Do a git clone of the repo. git clone https://github.com/anandapte9/aws-kube-cloudformation.git
-- Run environment.sh script from git bash (started within your root folder) and enter the name of the s3 bucket.
+- Run environment.sh script from git bash (started within your root folder), enter the name of the bucket and region.

       sh environment.sh